 The Council has developed an extensive network of CCTV cameras, situated predominantly in town centres across the borough including New Cross, Deptford, Lewisham, Catford, Forest Hill and Sydenham.
 The CCTV system has almost 200 cameras throughout the borough.
 CCTV has been enhanced by the development of a two-way business radio network in Lewisham and Catford centres which allows retailers to communicate effectively with the CCTV operators, police, and each other.
 The Safer Lewisham Partnership deploys a number of mobile cameras to tackle specific issues.

 In addition, SLP supports the work of Safer Lewisham Business Partnership – a not-for-profit initiative.
-This enables businesses from all sectors that trade or provide services in Lewisham to work together and in partnership with the Police, Lewisham Council and other key agencies to reduce business crime and make Lewisham a safer place to be in for business, employment and tourism.
+This enables businesses from all sectors that trade or provide services in Lewisham to work together and in partnership with the Police, Lewisham Council and other key agencies to reduce business crime and make Lewisham a safer place to be, for business, employment and tourism.

 For more details contact: